Paebbels/pyVHDLParser/doc/UseCases.rst

 ***************

-A parser is already checking the input for syntax correctness, but pyVHDLParser is not very strict with all parts of an input file, because some parts might be parsed to its full depth.
+A parser is already checking the input for syntax correctness, but pyVHDLParser is not very strict at all parts of an input file, because some parts might not be parsed to its full depth.
 Therefore, the Code-DOM can get an additional syntax checking pass.

 As an example, pyVHDLParser considers any number as an integer literal, regardless of the integers value.
-Thus an integer literal might exceed an (universal) integers value range.
+Thus, an integer literal might exceed an (universal) integers value range.
 An additional check can catch such mistakes.